-Understanding Heroin Abuse & Addiction
+Understanding Heroin Addiction Symptoms and Effects

 Heroin is a powerful semi-synthetic opiate derived from morphine most often used as a recreational drug.
 Heroin delivers and intense “rush” and is more powerful than most opioid analgesics because it crosses the blood-brain barrier more rapidly.
 Use of heroin leads quickly to dependence and has a high potential for addiction.